lrast/reference-organizer/readme.md

 ## to do:
 Majory priorities:

-1. Start populating the database
-2. usability features for adding: loading from archives
+1. usability features for adding: loading from archives
-3. usability features for viewing: better visualization
+2. usability features for viewing: better visualization
     - the lists are just too damn long
-    - As I populate the database, it's becoming clear that this is the most important feature
+    - As I populate the database, it's becoming clear that this is _the_ most important feature

 ### Short term:
 - API design:
-    * Implement new API
+    * Finish implementing new API
-    * POSTs rely too much on form data input.
-It's clunky
 - improve input interface
     * local file dialog -- difficult because the browser is explicitly sandboxed to hide local file locations
     * pdf ingestion: title, authors, references